jmw182/dragonfly/README.md

 ## Prerequisites

 Bare minimum requirement is that you have a C++ compiler installed.
-On linux, you also need to have qt4-qmake installed (in a future release, this requirement will be eliminated).
+On linux and OSX, you also need to have qt4-qmake installed.
 If you’d like to have support for other languages, see below further requirements:

 #### Python
-- Version >= 2.6 (python3 is currently not supported)
+- Version >= 2.6 (python3 support coming soon)
-- Install swig >= 2.0.3 (on windows, make sure `swig.exe` is in PATH)
+- Install swig >= 3.0.12 (on windows, make sure `swig.exe` is in PATH)
 - Install ctypeslib
   * Linux: `sudo apt-get install python-ctypeslib`
   * Windows: Download from http://code.google.com/p/ctypesgen

 #### C&#35;
+- Windows only
-- Windows only, Visual Studio 2005 or later
+- Visual Studio 2019 Community Edition or later

 #### Matlab
-- Version >= 2007b
 - Configure Matlab to recognize the Visual Studio C++ compiler

 ## Installation

-#### Linux
+#### Linux/OSX

 Clone the repository and compile the source as follows: